Types of Degrees General Architecture Majors Are Getting

 It is possible that some of these people may have taken positions that were not related to architecture.

 Salaries According to BLS

 Architecture majors often go into careers where salaries can range from $88,860 to $148,970 (25th to 75th percentile).
-This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.
+This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.